 Many movies become popular.
-Some go on to classic status but for a few they ascend to the heights of becoming part of our culture.
+Some go on to classic status, but for a few, they ascend to the heights of becoming part of our culture.
 Films like this are far more than just movies they help define our humanity.
 Only a handful of films have made it to this exalted level; they are the purest form of the art of cinema.
 Every year people come up with lists of the best films ever made.
-One of the films that is always on such a grouping is ‘Casablanca’.
-Yes, it was made some sixty six years ago but it is as fresh and entertaining as the first day it was shown in theaters.
-Most movies target a narrow demographic but this one has universal appeal.
+One of the films that are always on such a grouping is ‘Casablanca.’
+Yes, it was made some sixty-six years ago, but it is as fresh and entertaining as the first day it was shown in theaters.
+Most movies target a narrow demographic, but this one has a universal appeal.
 The reason is simple; it is a masterpiece that perfectly blends a myriad of genres.
 It is a film about war that women will love.
 It is a romance that will emotionally involve the men in the audience.
 ‘Casablanca’ is the type of movie that will never go out of style.
-When it was being made no one knew that they were making history.
-It had a well known cast was expected to do well but no one could have dreamed that it would become a film of this stature.
-There have been many releases of this film on DVD but now Fox has released the definitive one.
+When it was being made, no one knew that they were making history.
+It had a well-known cast was expected to do well, but no one could have dreamed that it would become a film of this stature.
+There have been many releases of this film on DVD, but now Fox has released the definitive one.
 It is a special edition that lives up to the name.
-The film is also now available in both DVD and Blu-ray formats so it has never looked or sounded as good as it does here.
-You not only get the film, which is a deal enough, but there is a bonus disc that is crammed with extras that will take you back to the golden age of Hollywood.
-Few movies can be accurately described as perfect but this one certainly is.
+The film is also no,w available in both DVD and Blu-ray formats, so it has never looked or sounded as good as it does here.
+You not only get the film, which is a deal enough, but there is a bonus disc that is crammed with extras that will take you back to the golden age of Hollywood, Few movies can be accurately described as perfect but this one certainly is.
 You cannot consider yourself a true devotee of cinema without having this film in your collection.
 It is something that you can watch over and over and never tire of it.
 This film is timeless and so few can truthfully say that.

 The story is based on the play ‘Everybody Comes to Rick's’ by Murray Burnett and Joan Alison.
-The team responsible for brining it to the screen was Julius J. Epstein, Philip G. Epstein and Howard Koch.
+The team responsible for bringing it to the screen was Julius J. Epstein, Philip G. Epstein, and Howard Koch.
 Like most people involved in movies back then they all had a lot of experience.
 Julius Epstein previously wrote ‘Yankee Doodle Dandy’ and ‘The Man Who Came to Dinner’ as part of his long resume.
 Philip Epstein had among his credits pretty much the same films as his brother.
 Koch penned ‘Sergeant York’ and ‘The Sea Hawk’ along with many other scripts.
 While it takes the actors to deliver the dialogue you need a great team of writers to provide those words.
-In this case there are so many great lines that have gone on to becoming part of the vernacular that it is amazing.
+In this case, there are so many great lines that have gone on to becoming part of the vernacular that it is amazing.
 The lines that Rick Blaine (Humphrey Bogart) comes up with are simply priceless.
 They demonstrate defiance for authority that will last forever.
-When asked by a Nazi why he came to Casablanca he responds ‘for the waters’.
-When it is explained that they are in the desert he just stares at the villain and states ‘I must have been misinformed’.
-Now that is attitude and although the actor gets the credit it has to be remembered who created those lines.
-Another aspect of a great screenplay exhibited here is how they handled the numerous sub plots.
+When asked by a Nazi why he came to Casablanca he responds ‘for the waters.’
+When it is explained that they are in the desert, he stares at the villain and states ‘I must have been misinformed.’
+Now that is attitude, and although the actor gets the credit, it has to be remembered who created those lines.
+Another aspect of a great screenplay exhibited here is how they handled the numerous subplots.
 They form a tapestry that is wondrous to behold.
-It is set in World War II but there are no massive battles.
-Instead this is just the backdrop for one of the most enduring romances ever committed to film.
+It is set in World War II, but there are no massive battles.
+Instead, this is just the backdrop for one of the most enduring romances ever committed to film.
 Enriching the story is the theme of freedom.
 The French freedom fighters are opposing a tyrannical government out to enslave the world.
 There is hardly a time in history where this did not apply in one form or another.